chauff/cse1500-web-transcripts/index.md

 <img align="right" width="150px" src="img/node-book.png">

 The book we recommend is [Web Development with Node and Express, 2nd Edition](https://www.oreilly.com/library/view/web-development-with/9781492053507/).

-It is not required though&mdash;we do not come close to covering the majority of the book's content.
-To give you an idea, the book contains 22 content chapters and we include nine of them in our recommended readings list.

-The book shows where and how Node.js/Express (two key frameworks we introduce in this course) can be employed in **production settings**.
-It goes well beyond what you need to know for this class and includes chapters on code maintenance, quality assurance and how to deploy an application in production.
+It shows where and how Node.js/Express (two key frameworks we introduce in this course) can be employed in **production settings**.
+It goes well beyond the course content and includes chapters on code maintenance, quality assurance and how to deploy an application in production.
 The book already assumes familiarity with basic web programming.

-**There is no recommended book to introduce HTML, CSS and JavaScript.** Instead, we point you to a number of introductory resources that cover the basics of each of these technologies.
+**There is no recommended book to introduce HTML, CSS and JavaScript.** Instead, there are pointers to introductory resources that cover the basics of each of these technologies.
 The lecture materials go beyond those basics.

 ## Tooling

 ### Recommended

-[Visual Studio Code](https://code.visualstudio.com/) (VSC) is our recommended development environment for the assignments.
+[Visual Studio Code](https://code.visualstudio.com/) (VSC) is the recommended development environment for the assignments.
 It is a free and open-source Integrated Development Environment (IDE).
 It is also [the most popular IDE](https://insights.stackoverflow.com/survey/2021#section-most-popular-technologies-integrated-development-environment) for developers today.

 ![Visual Studio Code](img/RME-vsc.png)